Our products

 • Mediterranean (Spain, Italy, Croatia): same species.
 Variable quality.
 Generally less curing.
 Medium price (30-60 €/kg).

 • Argentina: Engraulis anchoita.
 Different species, decent quality, low price.
-Widely used for private label brands.
+Widely used for private labels.

 • Peru/Chile: Engraulis ringens (anchoveta).
 Lower quality for salting.
 Very low price.
 The cheapest anchovies on the market.